Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 In general, kinematics from a single camera closely matched MMMC and OMC.
 Example overlays demonstrate our method is robust to common mobility aids (Fig. \ref{fig:overlay}) and kinematic traces (Fig. \ref{fig:quality}A) reflect clinical impairments like neurologic or prosthetic asymmetries.
 Quantitative ground truth comparisons are presented in Table \ref{tab:summary} and Supplement.

-For the MMMC dataset, the MJAE between a handheld moving camera and MMMC was 2.79°.
+For the MMMC dataset, the Median Absolute Error between a handheld moving camera and MMMC was 2.79°.
 This error was slightly higher for static camera fits using a single view from the MMMC system (2.96°), likely due to the greater distances to the person.
-The error was the greatest in the neurological population, with an MJAE of 3.32 degrees, lower for LLPUs (2.97°), and lowest for controls at 2.51 degrees (Fig. \ref{fig:histogram}B, Table S\ref{tab:monocular_joint_errors_by_population}).
-Our method also performed well on the BML-MoVi dataset, showing only 2.74 degrees of MJAE from the monocular fits compared to OMC.
+The error was the greatest in the neurological population, with a Median Absolute Error of 3.32°, lower for LLPUs (2.97°), and lowest for controls at 2.51° (Fig. S\ref{fig:supplementary_histogram}, Table S\ref{tab:monocular_joint_errors_by_population}).
+Our method also performed well on the BML-MoVi dataset, showing only 2.74° of Median Absolute Error from the monocular fits compared to OMC.
+Error distributions are shown for lower limb joints in Figure \ref{fig:quality}B and broken down across all joints in Tables S\ref{tab:supplementary_joint_errors_by_dataset}, S\ref{tab:monocular_joint_errors_by_population} and Figure S\ref{fig:supplementary_histogram}.
+Notably wide error distributions are Neck Extension, Lumbar Extension, Hip Flexion (static camera), with third quartiles above 5°.

 Frontal-plane joint angles (e.g., hip adduction) were best estimated from frontal views, while sagittal-plane joint angles (e.g., hip and knee flexion) were more accurately estimated from sagittal views (one-sided Mann-Whitney U-tests; p$<$0.005 for all comparisons).
-This difference was greatest for knee flexion at 1.02 degrees (Fig. \ref{fig:quality}C).
+This difference was greatest for knee flexion at 1.02° (Fig. \ref{fig:quality}C).

-Visual comparisons of root position between single-camera and multi-view fits are shown in Figure \ref{fig:quality}D. The clinical dataset using a handheld, rotating smartphone yielded an average RTE of 6.44 cm, while a static camera yielded 5.00 cm.
+Visual comparisons of root position between single-camera and multi-view fits are shown in Figure S\ref{fig:supplementary_rte}.
+The clinical dataset using a handheld, rotating smartphone yielded an average RTE of 6.44 cm, while a static camera yielded 5.00 cm.
 RTE for the BML-MoVi dataset with a static smartphone averaged 2.41 cm (Table \ref{tab:summary}).